Madhumathikumareshan/Market-cap-analysis/README.md

 # Market Cap Trends of the Magnificent 7 Tech Companies

-This Power BI project explores the historical market capitalization of the "Magnificent 7" tech companies — **Apple, Microsoft, Google, Amazon, Meta, Tesla, and Nvidia
-— from the year 2000 onwards.
+This Power BI project explores the historical market capitalization of the "Magnificent 7" tech companies Apple, Microsoft, Google, Amazon, Meta, Tesla, and Nvidia from the year 2000 onwards.
 The goal was to understand how these companies have grown in value over time and compare their market dominance across decades.
 As part of my learning journey, I created this Power BI project to deepen my skills in data modeling, DAX, and dashboard design.